zcash/zcash/doc/security-warnings.md

 Security Audit
 --------------

-Zcash has not yet been subjected to a formal third-party security review.
-This section will be updated with links to security audit reports in the future.
+Zcash has been subjected to a formal third-party security review.
+For high priority security announcements, check https://z.cash.

 x86-64 Linux Only
 -----------------------